Table Rock Lake duck boat accident: Legal

 In September 2020, a federal magistrate judge recommended dismissing the criminal charges against the three men indicted, reasoning that "Table Rock Lake is not considered a navigable waterway under admiralty law", and the case should be handled at the state level.
 In December 2020, the federal judge dismissed all the charges against the three employees, based upon his recommendation and reasoning in September.

 In July 2021, state charges were filed by the Stone County prosecutor against McKee, Lanham, and Baltzell.
 McKee, who was the captain, was charged with 17 felony counts of first-degree involuntary manslaughter, 5 counts of first-degree endangering the welfare of a child (class A felony) for the 5 children who perished, and 7 counts of first-degree endangering the welfare of a child (a class D felony) for the 7 children who survived.
 McKee is accused of "failing to exercise his duties as a licensed captain by taking his amphibious vehicle onto the lake during a thunderstorm".
 Lanham and Baltzell were each charged with 17 felony counts of first-degree involuntary manslaughter, and are accused of failing to relay the weather conditions that day, and also "failing to cease operations during a severe thunderstorm warning".

 In April 2022, all the state charges against the three employees were dismissed.
-The judge reasoned that the "unique characteristics of the boat lead to it rapidly sinking, and the staff was aware of the storm, but there is no evidence they were aware of the storm's 'gust front'."
+The judge reasoned that the "unique characteristics of the boat led to it rapidly sinking, and the staff was aware of the storm, but there is no evidence they were aware of the storm's 'gust front'."
 The judge additionally opined that he did not feel like the "evidence supports those levels of criminal intent as defined by statute."
 Missouri Attorney General Eric Schmitt said "we're disappointed in the court's decision", and our office hopes to refile charges and continue this case.
 Two days after the dismissal, Schmitt's office refiled identical charges against the three employees.

-Lawsuits
+Additional lawsuits

 A federal lawsuit was filed on July 29, 2018, for US$100 million on behalf of two members of an Indiana family that lost nine people in the accident.
 The suit accused Ride the Ducks of ignoring warnings that had been issued about the weather prior to the accident and continuing to use boats with design flaws that made them susceptible to sinking.
 In March 2019, a confidential settlement was reached for relatives of the two members of the family from Indiana.

 An additional federal lawsuit was filed on September 4, 2018, by Tia Coleman, who was aboard the boat during the incident.
 Coleman's husband and three children were among those that drowned.

 In November 2018, a confidential settlement was reached with Ripley Entertainment on behalf of two daughters of a couple from Higginsville, Missouri.
 The couple was celebrating their 45th wedding anniversary when they died on the duck boat ride.

 In January 2020, the final lawsuit against Ripley Entertainment was settled for an undisclosed amount.
 In total, 31 lawsuits were filed against the company, and all settled for undisclosed amounts.